ashleybaxter/iamashley/_posts/2017-01-20-lessons-learned-from-inheriting-the-family-business.markdown

 layout: post
 title:  "Lessons Learned From Inheriting The Family Business"
 date:   2017-01-20
-banner_image: brokersdirect.jpg
+featured_image: assets/images/posts/brokersdirect.jpg
-tags: [business, jack, lessons]
+tags: [business, with-jack, lessons]
 ---

 In 2005 I inherited an insurance business from my late Dad.
 Weeks earlier I had been studying music at college.
 It was big leap to running a business in an industry I knew nothing about.

 Trying something new inevitably means making mistakes, but the upside is coming away from that experience having learned a lot.
-When it comes to building Jack, I'm applying those lessons and have (so far!) avoided the same mistakes.
+When it comes to building With Jack, I'm applying those lessons and have (so far!) avoided the same mistakes.

 <h3>Don't Put Your Eggs In One Basket</h3>